MT. KILIMANJARO – LEMOSHO ROUTE

 KILIMANJARO – FALL trek details

-• Spend eight days on the mountain, ensuring maximum acclimatization and the best chance for success.
+- Spend 8 days on the mountain, providing you plenty of time to acclimatize and giving you the best chance of success.

 Kilimanjaro is composed of three distinct volcanic cones: Kibo, Mawenzi, and Shira.
 Kibo is the tallest and is the main peak that climbers aim to summit.
 Mawenzi is the second-highest peak and is known for its rugged and dramatic rocky cliffs, while Shira is the oldest cone and has a broad plateau.